Why Agentic Programming Changed the Way I Build Software

 - Define intent (architecture, feature, or refactor)

-- Let the agent execute
+- Let the system execute (partially or autonomously)

 - Evaluate outcome